 SSA occupies 100% of the 9,298 square foot building at 1610 SW Lee Boulevard, Lawton, OK 73501, or the Lawton Property.
 Lawton is approximately 87 miles from Oklahoma City.
-The building is a steel-framed single-story structure on 1.2856 acres and includes a 48-space concrete construction.
+The building is a steel-framed single-story structure on 1.2856 acres and includes a 48-space concrete-paved parking lot on-site.
+Building entrance flatwork and pedestrian walkways consist of poured-in-place concrete construction.
 The perimeter of the building is landscaped with lawns, floral plantings, trees and shrubs.
-The building spublic loby includes waiting areas for the public, a security desk and small desk areas mounted below service windows.
+The building's public lobby includes waiting areas for the public, a security desk and small desk areas mounted below service windows.
 The lobby includes men's and women's restrooms.
 The interior finishes of the lobby include ceramic tile flooring, suspended ceilings with acoustical 2x4 lay-in tiles in the lobby and gypsum wall board in the restrooms and vinyl wall coverings.
 The building is steel-framed and enveloped in both a brick masonry veneer and metal siding, on top of a concrete slab-on-grade foundation.
 The building was originally constructed in 2000.
-The Lawton Property is considered to be in eyod condition.
+The Lawton Property is considered to be in good condition.